Bristyakter25/task-management-server/README.md

-# 📝 Task Management Backend
+# 📝 Task Management Website

 ## 🚀 Description
 This is the backend service for the **Task Management** application, built using **Node.js** and **Express.js**.
 It provides RESTful APIs for managing tasks and database interactions. **MongoDB** is used for data storage.